- Ayurveda Retreats

 Distance: 145 km Time: 3, 5 hours

-After a yoga class and a delicious breakfast we drive to Sigiriya and visit the Sigiriya Rock Fortress right after our arrival.
-Sigiriya is rightly considered a UNESCO World Heritage Site and Sri Lanka’s landmark and is the unofficial 8th Wonder of the World.
-From the monument itself, you have a wonderful view of a amazing hilly green jungle.
+After a yoga class and a delicious breakfast, we drive to Sigiriya and visit the Sigiriya Rock Fortress as soon as we arrive.
+Sigiriya is rightly considered a UNESCO World Heritage Site, is Sri Lanka’s landmark and is the unofficial 8th Wonder of the World.
+From the monument itself, you have a wonderful view of a wonderful hilly green jungle.
 The huge lion thighs on the summit lead to the top of the stone heap, a palace in the sky.
-And when you step through the lion’s thighs, you can imagine entering the wide-open mouth of a lion carved out of the rock of Sigiriya.
-It is no longer visible after so many centuries.
+And when you step through the lion’s thighs, you can imagine entering the wide-open mouth of a lion carved out of the rock of Sigiriya that is no longer visible after so many centuries.
 The palace was a courtly paradise with elegant pavilions surrounded by gardens and pools.

 The ascent to the summit provides a refreshing change after the long journey!

-In the afternoon we check into our Spa Resort in the middle of the cultural triangle.
-An Ayurveda application is highly recommended!
+In the afternoon we check into our spa resort in the middle of the cultural triangle.
+An Ayurvedic application is highly recommended!
 A delicious dinner awaits us.

-Day 3 Sri Lankan cooking class in a traditional village and elephant safari in the afternoon
+Day 3 Sri Lankan cooking lessons in a traditional village and elephant safari in the afternoon

 Day 4 Polonnaruwa